-Foundations for a Thoughtful Judaism, a curricular project led by Elana Stein Hain, offers a sophisticated yet accessible introduction to philosophical ideas in Jewish peoplehood, practice, faith and ethics, all on the basis of Hartman Torah from the last four decades.
+Foundations for a Thoughtful Judaism is a curricular project which offers a sophisticated yet accessible introduction to philosophical ideas in Jewish peoplehood, practice, faith, and ethics.
+Its content is based on Hartman teaching from the last four decades.

 The curriculum grew out of an interest in sharing ideas that have been taught at the Institute to rabbis for decades with people who are new to Jewish tradition, and is designed to allow even beginners to have access to deep Jewish thought.
 This includes interfaith relationships, people exploring their own Judaism for the first time, and those who are working towards conversion.
 The curriculum is not a how-to Judaism 101 course, but instead serves as a complement for those who wish to grapple with philosophical questions at the heart of Jewish tradition.

 Foundations for a Thoughtful Judaism is a robust offering available for educators, teachers, thought leaders, and clergy wishing to bring these foundational ideas to their learners and institutions.
 The cost is $500 per volume and $1800 for all four volumes.